aav7fl/website-legacy/_posts/2015-04-11-transferring-n64-saves.md

 redirect_from: "/blog/transferring-n64-saves/"
 ---

-When I was younger, I would spend weekends after school playing through the Legend of Zelda: Ocarina of Time.
+When I was younger, I would spend weekends after school playing through The Legend of Zelda: Ocarina of Time.
 After a while, I beat it.
 I remember the fun I had navigating through puzzles and chasing down heart containers.
 I loved every minute of it.

 **If you are here looking for information on how to dump your N64 Ocarina of Time save files, check out my [new guide](/blog/2016/05/ocarina-of-time-n64-save-transfer-guide/) for it.
 If you'd like to learn how to transfer other save files and how I originally dumped my Ocarina of Time save, read on.**